Abbaskhurram255/abbaskhurram255.github.io/Chatterbox/README.md

 ### _Built-in apps_
 - Calculator
+- Currency Converter
 - Jukebox (aka Music Player)
+- Lyrics app (can be also used as an encyclopedia)
 - Notes
 - Text Reader (commonly used for book reading)
 - Todo/Reminder